Which place is cheaper, Nags Head or Miami?

 The autumn attracts plenty of travelers to both Miami and Nags Head.
 The autumn months attract visitors to Miami because of the city's sights and attractions, the shopping scene, and the music scene.

 In the autumn, Miami is much warmer than Nags Head.
-Typically, the autumn temperatures in Miami in October are around 78°F (26°C), and Nags Head is about 62°F (16°C).
+Typically, the autumn temperatures in Miami in October average around 78°F (26°C), and Nags Head averages at about 62°F (16°C).

 People are often attracted to the plentiful sunshine in Nags Head this time of the year.
 In Miami, it's very sunny this time of the year.
 Miami usually receives more sunshine than Nags Head during autumn.
 Miami gets 275 hours of sunny skies, while Nags Head receives 205 hours of full sun in the autumn.